zutrinken/Oblivion/README.md

 * Featured images must be at least 560px wide and 480px high
 * Regenerate your images with the [Regenerate Thumbnails](http://wordpress.org/plugins/regenerate-thumbnails/) Plugin
 * Set a logo-icon and a full logo in the theme options
-* Static page as frontpage displays only posts with featured image and the sidebar
 * Display videos like post images by using the custom field ```video``` with your embedded ```<iframe>``` code
 * Use shortcodes to format your pages width columns